Business rates multipliers

 Multipliers and revaluation

 When there is a revaluation, the multiplier is set at a level which keeps the total amount raised in rates the same as before, plus inflation for that year.
-Following revaluation, businesses facing a large increase or decrease come under transitional arrangements.
+Following revaluation, businesses facing a large increase come under transitional arrangements.

 Contact Business Rates